jimchen1551/MPCS/Computer Science/Machine learning/Probability-based learning.md

 ### [[Data Preparation#Binning]]
 - binning to convert a continuous feature into a categorical feature
-- used if it's hardd to tell the distribution from the shape of histogram or if it's a relatively small dataset
+- used if it's hard to tell the distribution from the shape of the histogram or if it's a relatively small dataset